-The URL- and filename-safe Base64 encoding described in RFC 4648 [RFC4648], Section 5, with the (non URL-safe) '=' padding characters omitted, as permitted by Section 3.2.
+Base64 encoding using the URL- and filename-safe character set defined in

+Section 5 of RFC 4648 [RFC4648], with all trailing '=' characters omitted (as permitted by Section 3.2).
 (See Appendix C for notes on implementing base64url encoding without padding.)